Irene of Greece, Duchess of Aosta

 The couple had one son:

 Aimone was named King of Croatia in 1941.
-Croatia had been established as a puppet monarchy in control of Italy and Greece.
-He intended to rule under the name Tomislav II, but Aimone accepted the throne mostly out of duty.
-The region was unstable due to border disputes and the war in Europe; the theoretical monarch of Croatia also held little power as the Ustaše fascist organization controlled the country.
+Croatia had been established as a puppet monarchy under the control of Italy and Greece.
+Intending to rule under the name Tomislav II, Aimone accepted the throne mostly out of duty.
+The region was unstable due to border disputes and the war in Europe, and he theoretical monarch of Croatia also held little power as the Ustaše fascist organization controlled the country.
 Aimone abdicated the throne in 1943 on the orders of King Victor Emmanuel III of Italy.

 At the beginning of World War II, Irene began serving with the International Red Cross in the Soviet Union.
-In July 1944, after the Allies’ armistice with Italy, Irene, her infant son, her sister-in-law and her two nieces were interned by the Germans at the Hotel Ifen in Hirschegg, Austria, They were liberated by the French in May 1945.
+In July 1944, after the Allies’ armistice with Italy, Irene, her infant son, her sister-in-law, and her two nieces were interned by the Germans at the Hotel Ifen in Hirschegg, Austria, where they remained until the French liberated them in May 1945.

-After the fall of the Italian monarchy in 1946, Irene and Amadeo escaped to Switzerland while Aimone fled to Argentina.
+After the fall of the Italian monarchy in 1946, Irene and her son Amadeo escaped to Switzerland while her husband Aimone fled to Argentina.
 The couple was effectively separated after this time, having spent little time together during the preceding years.
 Aimone died in Buenos Aires in 1948.

 Following her husband’s death in 1948, Irene established herself at Villa Domenico in Fiesole, Italy, near her sister Helena, who lived in Villa Sparta.
 Irene died on April 15, 1974, after a long illness, at her home in Fiesole, Italy.
 She is buried at the Basilica of Superga in Turin, Italy.